02 / 06

 Difference between dimming and lighting automation?

-Dimming is a hardware function on a single fixture; lighting automation is the control layer above it that runs scenes, schedules, sensors and inter-room logic.
-A knob, a slider, a smart dimmer.
-Lighting automation is a control layer above it: scenes, schedules, sensors and inter-room logic.
+Dimming is a hardware function on a single fixture — a knob, a slider, a smart dimmer.
+Lighting automation is the control layer above it: scenes, schedules, sensors and inter-room logic.
 A dimmer changes one fixture; an automation system changes the entire room's character at one press.

 Will lighting automation work with my existing fixtures?

-Yes — lighting automation works with existing fixtures using standard mains-dimmable, 0–10V, DALI or DMX drivers; some premium decoratives need a driver swap.
-If the fixtures use standard mains-dimmable, 0–10V, DALI, or DMX drivers, yes.
-Many premium decorative fixtures need a driver swap or dedicated leading-edge dimmer — we audit every fixture during the survey and tell you upfront.
+Yes — if the fixtures use standard mains-dimmable, 0–10V, DALI or DMX drivers, lighting automation works with them as they are.
+Many premium decorative fixtures need a driver swap or a dedicated leading-edge dimmer — we audit every fixture during the survey and tell you upfront.

 What is tunable-white lighting?